qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 This concludes the tutorial.

-### Online Demo
+### Experience Neural Search With Qdrant’s Free Demo

-The described code is the core of this [online demo](https://qdrant.to/semantic-search-demo).
+Excited to see neural search in action?
+Take the next step and book a [free demo](https://qdrant.to/semantic-search-demo) with Qdrant!
+Experience firsthand how this cutting-edge technology can transform your search capabilities.

-You can try it to get an intuition for cases when the neural search is useful.
+Our demo will help you grow intuition for cases when the neural search is useful.
 The demo contains a switch that selects between neural and full-text searches.
 You can turn neural search on and off to compare the result with regular full-text search.
-Try to use startup description to find similar ones.
+Try to use a startup description to find similar ones.

-## Conclusion

-In this tutorial, I have tried to give minimal information about neural search, but enough to start using it.
-Many potential applications are not mentioned here, this is a space to go further into the subject.

-Join our [Discord community](https://qdrant.to/discord), where we talk about vector search and similarity learning, publish other examples of neural networks and neural search applications.
+Join our [Discord community](https://qdrant.to/discord), where we talk about vector search and similarity learning, and publish other examples of neural networks and neural search applications.